 Oh, the view!
 Spread out in splendid panorama, I could see at least half the coast of Mo’orea.
 Looking down past the uneven mountain overhangs that eventually tumbled into the shallow surf, the sea spread out in swirling patterns of cerulean blue, aquamarine, and several shades of gray, held in place by an offshore coral reef.

-Yes, the kidney-jarring, sweat-laden journey was worth this dramatic vista.
+Yes, the kidney-jarring, sweat-laden journey was worth that dramatic vista above.

-Moorea jeep safari adventure first published by Women’s Toolbox, November 2013.
+Moorea jeep safari adventure was first published by Women’s Toolbox in November 2013.

 You may also be interested in: